Joy Sather-Wagstaff, Ph.D.

 Research and teaching specializations: Tourism studies, museums, global and local heritage/historical sites; "dark tourism" and disaster, violence and genocide studies; anthropology of space and place; affect, memory, and historicity; critical heritage studies; consumption and commodification; visual anthropology; sociolinguistics and anthroposemiotics; contemporary visual and material culture; vernacular and tourist photography and souvenirs; cultures of collecting; landscape and built environment history; death and mourning; social justice movements; teaching with technology; social media and public interest anthropology; Geographical regions of specialization: United States, Caribbean, South and Central America.

 2011 Heritage that Hurts: Tourists in the Memoryscapes of September 11.
-Walnut Creek: Left Coast Press.
+Left Coast Press.

 2011 Beyond Content: Thematic, Discourse-centred Qualitative Methods for Analysing Visual Data.
 In An Introduction to Visual Research Methods in Tourism.
 Tijana Rakić and Donna Chambers, eds. pp. 169-186.
-London/New York: Routledge.
+Routledge.

 2013 “Appropriated Heritage in Popular Cultures of Memorialization: The Rhetoric of Nature.”
-Encounters with Popular Pasts: Meanings and Myths at the Interface of Heritage and Popular Culture workshop, Collaborative for Cultural Heritage Management and Policy (University of Illinois at Urbana-Champaign, US), Ironbridge International Institute for Cultural Heritage and Institute for Advanced Studies (University of Birmingham, UK), University of Illinois at Urbana-Champaign, Urbana, IL
+Encounters with Popular Pasts: Meanings and Myths at the Interface of Heritage and Popular Culture workshop, Collaborative for Cultural Heritage Management and Policy (University of Illinois at Urbana-Champaign, US), Ironbridge International Institute for Cultural Heritage and Institute for Advanced Studies (University of Birmingham, UK), Urbana, IL

 2012 "Making (Poly)Sense of Affect and Heritage: Re-siting Body, Mind, Fieldwork, and Methods."
 Session: Heritage and the Politics of Affect.
 Association for Critical Heritage Studies: Gothenburg, Sweden